 SECTIONS 6.
 Rights of Persons Indemnified.
 The indemnification provided by this Article shall not be deemed exclusive of any other rights to which those seeking indemnification may be entitled under any bylaw, agreement, vote of members or disinterested Trustee, or otherwise, both as to action in his/her official capacity and as to action in another capacity while holding such office, and shall continue as to a person who has ceased to be Trustee, officer, employee or agent, and shall inure to the benefit of the heirs, executors and administrators of such person.

 SECTION 7.
 Insurance Coverage.
 The Cooperative may purchase and maintain insurance on behalf of any person who is or was a Trustee, officer, employee or agent of the Cooperative, or who is or was serving at the request of the Cooperative as a Trustee, officer, employee or agent of another cooperative, association, corporation, partnership, joint venture, trust or other enterprise, against liability asserted against such person and incurred by such person in any capacity, or arising out of the status of such person as such, whether or not the Cooperative would have the power to indemnify such person against any liability under the provisions of the Article.

 1.)
 That I am the duly elected and acting Secretary of The Flint Hills Rural Electric Cooperative Association, Inc., a Kansas Corporation; and

 2.)
-That the foregoing Bylaws constitute the Bylaws of said corporation as duly adopted at the meeting of the members thereof duly held March 7, 2017.
+That the foregoing Bylaws constitute the Bylaws of said corporation as duly voted on by the members on the 8th day of April 2021.